jonkavana/Machine-Learning-CA/README.md

 ### Instructions
 The running order for reading these notebooks is not important, in that there is no direct linkage or dependency between.
 They have been created independently whilst being conscious of their similarities.
-To run both of these notebooks, they can be run in the same manner.
-If you are viewing this document on github, you can clone down the repository as it has been made publicly available.
+To run both notebooks, they can be run in the same manner.
+If you are viewing this document on GitHub, you can clone down the repository as it has been made publicly available.
 Open your terminal on where you would like to run the notebooks.
-Using gitclone commmand followed by the specifi URL for this repository, press enter to run the code.
+Using gitclone command followed by the specific URL for this repository, press enter to run the code.
-Once the repository has been downloaded you can view both of the notebooks using Jupyter.
+Once the repository has been downloaded you can view both notebooks using Jupyter.
 Simply entering Jupyter lab once you are this repository will allow the user to read from a browser.
-Chrome & FIrefox have been used throughout the development of these notebooks to ensure they read/run correctly.
+Chrome & Firefox have been used throughout the development of these notebooks to ensure they read/run correctly.

 1. SciPy Notebook: scipy-stats.ipynb